Chrysler New Yorker: 1974–1978

-For 1975, the New Yorker received a slightly revised grille, and New Yorker Brougham became the sole trim designation.
+The 1975 model year New Yorkers were largely a carryover.
+They received a slightly revised grille, and New Yorker Brougham became the sole trim designation.
 The St. Regis package, introduced in mid-1974, returned for its first full year.

-In 1976, the New Yorker inherited the front and rear-end styling of the discontinued Imperial, especially the covered headlights.
+The 1976 New Yorker inherited the front and rear-end styling of the discontinued Imperial, including the covered headlights flanking the vertical waterfall split grille topped with a hood ornament.
+The rear end included vertical taillamps finishing the peaked rear fenders between a massive rear bumper.
 The Imperial styling gave the New Yorker an unforeseen boost in sales, as the car looked distinctly different from the lower-priced Newport.
-The styling cues formerly used on the 1974 and 1975 New Yorkers, in turn, were passed on to the base Chrysler Newport.
+In turn, the styling cues formerly used on the 1974 and 1975 New Yorkers were passed on to the Chrysler Newport Custom, which was positioned between the standard Newport and the New Yorker.
 The 1976 New Yorker also inherited the Imperial's interior styling.
+The Chrysler New Yorker Brougham, introduced as an optional trim package in 1974, became the standalone top-of-the-line model for 1976.
+Brougham offered a higher level of luxury appointments compared to the standard New Yorker.
+Upgrades included premium upholstery in leather or plush fabrics, enhanced woodgrain interior trim, and additional exterior badging.
+The standard engine, 400 cuin V8, included "lean-burn" and was rated at 175 hp and 300 lb·ft of torque.